gearglow/ReptiliaWithATwist/The List - Notes.md

 - ~~Come out to the Weasleys~~
 - ~~Deal with transition and switching-electives paperwork for Hogwarts~~
 - ~~Deal with Snape~~
+- Find and read Preparing For Potions: What Snape Wants You To Know But Doesn't Have The Patience To Teach
 - Figure out things with Hermione and Luna
 - Talk to Janet about the Triwizard Tournament and fallout thereof
 - Leverage being roped into the Tournament to become emancipated
 - Take over the affairs of House Potter
 - Find and read Curse-Breaking For Fun and Profit
+- Find and read Magica Obscura: Shadow Magic, Rune-Casting, And Other Arts The Ministry Doesn't Want You To Know
 - Find and read The Horcrux-Hunting Handbook
 - Deal with the dragon in the First Task
 - Dazzle at the Yule Ball